Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 - *Type 2 processes*: Processes that are more deliberative, analytic, and require working memory (i.e brain)
 - Many biases are a result of not using type 2 processes

+## Neuropsychological Evidence on Deductive Reasoning
+- Studies found that different areas of the brain are activated for different tasks, and if the premises are concrete
+- Other studies found that